-To determine how the perceived emotional content of the image is affected by the different algorithms, we conducted a study investigating the emotional response of 42 users to five well-known NPR algorithms (Haeberli's interactive painting [Haeberli 1990]; the photo abstraction of Orzan et al. [Orzan et al. 2007]; the abstract painting of Zhao et al. [Zhao and Zhu 2010]; Secord's weighted Voronoi stippling [Secord 2002]; and the line drawing techique of Kang et al. [Kang et al. 2007]), two blurring techniques that were used to reduce the image information in a systematic manner (uniform blur and salience-based blur), and the original image.
+To determine how the perceived emotional content of the image is affected by different algorithms, we conducted a study investigating the emotional response of 42 participants to five well-known NPR algorithms (Haeberli's interactive painting [1]; the photo abstraction of Orzan et al. [2]; the abstract painting of Zhao et al. [3]; Secord's weighted Voronoi stippling [4]; and the line drawing techique of Kang et al. [5]), two blurring techniques that were used to reduce the image information in a systematic manner (uniform blur and saliencebased blur), and the original image.
 Emotional response was measured using the three-dimensional model of emotion, which consists of arousal (level of activation), valence (positive versus negative), and dominance (level of control).
-Participants also rated the aesthetic quality of each image and ranked the techniques in a post-experiment questionnaire.
+Participants also rated the aesthetic quality of each image and ranked the techniques in a postexperiment questionnaire.
+Finally, participants' gaze was monitored when viewing the images to shed light on how what they were visually attending to may have affected their emotional response.

 We found that the algorithms significantly affected user ratings of both arousal and valence.
 In general, the NPR techniques dampened the emotional response to the images, moving participant responses toward neutral ratings.
 Image abstraction yielded emotional responses closest to the original image in both arousal and valence, whereas painterly styles showed the greatest flattening of emotional responses.
 Differences in arousal ratings between the algorithms grew larger as the images were more arousing, whereas differences in valence ratings between the algorithms were larger for low-valence and high-valence images than for neutrally-valent images.
 Our results also show that the differential emotional responses cannot be solely attributed to information loss as a result of the filtering algorithms, and do not depend on whether participants had previously seen the original image.
+The gaze fixation results varied widely by image, but showed four main findings.
+First, some filters caused confusion in what the participants should have been attending to by making parts of the image indiscernible; second, some caused distraction by creating an area of visual interest where nothing salient had been present in the original image; third, some filters caused important semantic information in the original image to be ignored in the filtered image; and fourth, some filters made the resulting images uninteresting to the participants diminishing their engagement.
 Our results are of interest to NPR researchers, but are also of particular importance for artists, designers, and media creators who use the algorithms in media intended to produce an emotional response in a consumer, such as films, games, advertisements, and websites.